 - Studio DEEN's adaptation of Fate/stay night confirmed her gender, of course Mordred would be female.
 Having two female parents, there is no source of Y-Chromosomes to alter her gender.

 - Meta humor here.
 Kairi saving Mordred with the hydra antidote is often joked as Kairi ascending her to 3rd ascension due to the lack of armour.
-The reason the joke works well because her 3rd skill which only be unlocked in the 3rd ascension raises defence, NP gauge and clears status aliments, perfect for countering Semiramis' poison based NP.
+The reason the joke works well because is because her 3rd skill, which can only be unlocked in the 3rd ascension, raises defense, NP gauge and clears status aliments, perfect for countering Semiramis' poison based NP.

 - Amakusa Shirou being summoned makes some amount of sense, as he was a native to the country where the third Holy Grail War was taking place.

 - Waver Velvet still went on to become Lord El-Melloi II even though the Fourth Grail War didn't happen.
 The Fridge Brilliance kicks in when you remember the paper he wrote (that was ridiculed by Kayneth, the first Lord El-Melloi) asserted that hard work and dedication could allow a magus to overcome the disadvantage of a limited lineage.
 From the look of it, he was right.
 Similarly, because the Fourth Grail War didn't happen, Kayneth presumably died in a way that left his Crest intact for transplantation in the next Lord El-Melloi.
-And seeing as Waver controls a Volumen Hydragyrum, we can assume who received the transplantation.
+Seeing as Waver controls a Volumen Hydragyrum, we can assume who received the transplantation.

 - Astolfo coming to save Sieg from Karna is actually apt, considering he's a moon-powered Hero going up against a sun-powered Hero.